jiansen02/FIT2004Assignment2/README.md

 targets) that returns the maximum possible data throughput from the data centre origin to the data centres specified in targets.

+Project 2 (optional to read for more information):

+Everyone is now talking about chatGPT.
+As amazing as it is, it is simply a well trained next word prediction model, similar to how the auto-complete on your phone but on a larger scale on the vast knowledge of the internet.
+In other words, chatGPT helps you finish your sandwiches sentences.
+You recall learning Tries from FIT2004 which can also be used for auto-complete.
+Thus, you set out to implement something similar using Tries.
+Unfortunately, you do not have the computing power needed to process human language.
+Your friend, Kim Katdashian who is a cat expert suggest doing a variant for cats because it is simpler.
+She call this catGPT.
+The concept is simple – the model would be able to complete what does a cat say automatically:
+1. Let say Tabby the cat goes “meow meoow meow meowth...”.
+2. Then catGPT will be able to complete Tabby’s sentence with “... meow meuw nyan”.
+Kim states that there are a total of 26 words in a cat’s vocabulary.
+You realized that it is possible to map this to the 26 letters in the English language.
+For example:
+• meow = a
+• meoow = b
+• meuw = c
+• meuuw = d
+• meuow = e
+• ...
+• nyan = y
+• meowth = z
+In the example above, Tabby’s initial sentence could be viewed as abaz and then it is autocompleted to be acy.
+It is auto-completed this way because many many cats would finish their sentence in such a way 1
+.
+Luckily, Kim has collected a large set of cat sentences to help your Trie decide how a cat sentence would be completed.
+These sentences are stored in a long list of sentences, formatted as follows:
+• abc
+• abazacy
+• dbcef
+• gdbc
+• abazacy
+• xyz
+• ...
+• abazacy
+• dbcef